 Available Funding

-Minnesota Housing anticipates awarding up to \$27.5 million in grant funds for the period of June 1, 2024 (or when the contract is fully executed, whichever is later), through September 30, 2025.
-Funding is contingent upon legislative approval, program appropriations, and returned program funding.
-Available funding may increase or decrease.
+Minnesota Housing anticipates awarding up to \$20.5 million in grant funds for the biennium period of October 1, 2023, through September 30, 2025.
+Funding is contingent upon legislative approval or program appropriations and may increase or decrease.